Eagles in Utah

 Bald eagles in Utah are generally migratory and begin to appear in late November and stay around till the winter thaw in March.
 It is estimated that over 1,000 eagles migrate into Utah every year!
 Some of these birds head for the canyon country of southeastern Utah and southwestern Colorado to winter.
 Bald eagles are often seen in groups near stretches of water because one of their primary food resources is fish.

 The Eagle Float is an opportunity to enjoy a full-day trip on a calm stretch of the Colorado River, and to see wintering Bald and Golden Eagles plus many varieties of waterfowl.
-We will learn about eagle identification, habits, migration, and management from our local Moab Bird Club and other participants.
+We will learn about eagle identification, habits, migration, and management from our local Moab Bird Club and a Hawkwatch International Staff Member.

 We will report sightings as data to federal and state wildlife agencies.
 Over the years, the late February/ early March ‘Eagle Float’ sightings have varied from six to fifty eagles between Loma, Colorado, and Westwater, Utah.

 The trip is open to adults and children 12 years of age and older with adult supervision.
 The maximum number of participants is 16.

 The Eagle Float will run from the Loma boat launch near Grand Junction to the Westwater Ranger Station.
 HawkWatch International Research Biologist Jesse Watson will be joining us as one of our expert birders.
 On top of helping with sightings on our float Jesse will share information about HawkWatch International’s American Kestral Study.

 We will be partnering with Sheri Griffith Expeditions and the Moab Bird Club to provide the best experience possible.